fewagner/excess/README.md

 ## Contact

-For questions about this repository or the workshop, please reach out to the chairs:
+For questions about this repository or the workshop, please reach out to the chairs or the general workshop info adress:

 Alexander Fuß, alexander.fuss(at)oeaw.ac.at
 Felix Wagner, felix.wagner(at)oeaw.ac.at
 Florian Reindl, forian.reindl(at)oeaw.ac.at
 Margarita Kaznecheeva, margarita.kaznacheeva(at)tum.de
+EXCESS workshop, excessworkshop(at)gmail.com

 ## Acknowledgements